-- Test summary - Testing and product quality evaluation based on the original test plan (i.e., test objectives and exit criteria) - Deviations from the test plan (e.g., differences from the planned schedule, duration, and effort). - Testing impediments and workarounds - Test metrics based on test progress reports - Unmitigated risks, defects not fixed - Lessons learned that are relevant to the testing
+- Test summary - Testing and product quality evaluation based on the original test plan (i.e., test objectives and exit criteria) - Deviations from the test plan (e.g., differences from the planned test schedule, duration, and effort). - Testing impediments and workarounds - Test metrics based on test progress reports - Unmitigated risks, defects not fixed - Lessons learned that are relevant to the testing

-Different audiences require different information in the reports, and influence the degree of formality and the frequency of reporting.
-Reporting on test progress to others in the same team is often frequent and informal, while reporting on testing for a completed project follows a set template and occurs only once.
+Different audiences require different information in the reports and influence the degree of formality and the frequency of test reporting.
+Test progress reporting to others in the same team is often frequent and informal, while test completion reporting follows a set template and occurs only once.